martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 The scheme SHOULD assign all available version numbers to maximize the entropy of the encoding.

-* All entities have a common crytographic context for deriving salts and Packet Length Offsets from the version number and connection ID.
-This isi straightforward but also increases the risk that the keys will leak to an attacker which could then decode Initial packets from a point where the packets are observable.
+* All entities have a common crytographic context for deriving salts and bitmasks from the version number and connection ID.
+This is straightforward but also increases the risk that the keys will leak to an attacker which could then decode Initial packets from a point where the packets are observable.
 This is therefore NOT RECOMMENDED.

 Note that {{ECHO}} and {{QUIC-PI}} solve this problem elegantly by only holding the private key at the load balancer, which decodes the sensitive information on